webmakaka/javadev.org/website/01-docs/01-devtools/01-jdk/01-setup/02-linux/00-index.md

 <br/>

-1. go to java.sun.com (browser will redirect you to right path).
+1. go to link above.
 2. create account if you do not have
 3. download latest JDK8 version